 Despite its size, the original Magic Bullet has many applications.
 It can also help you make sauces and dips, baby food, crush ice, grind coffee beans, etc. There’s a secondary milling blade for grinding beans.
 Or you can also up your smoothie game by upgrading to an ice-crushing blade.

-#5 Nutri Ninja with Auto-iQ – Best Blender for Protein Shakes
+#5 NEW Nutri Ninja with Auto-iQ – Best Blender for Protein Shakes